PeterCamilleri/CX16/docs/fun_with_flags.md

 And now for some truly evil inconsistency.
 The _cmp_ instruction does not set the V flag and so it cannot be used for most signed comparisons.
 You must use the _sbc_ instruction instead.
-On the bright side, the cmp_16 macro that is part of the assist_16 folder of utilities sets _all_ of the required flags.
+On the bright side, the cmp_16 macro that is part of the assist_16 macro utilities sets _all_ of the required flags.

 So when is it OK to use the _cmp_ instruction with signed data?
 Well there are two areas where this will work: